 User Showing in the Activity and Modified By

-Currently, because the documents are being added to the OneDrive folder, the documents in Co-edit with Client may show initially the user as the Modified By user, or the Saved by user, as the user set up as the admin account for your OneDrive (refer to Link and Share your Practice's OneDrive Account).
+Currently, because the documents are being added to the OneDrive folder, the documents in Co-edit with Client may show initially the user as the Modified By user, or the Saved by user, as the user set up as the admin account for your OneDrive (refer to Link your Practice's OneDrive Admin Account).
 When a user edits a document that is in Co-edit with Client, the Modified By shows the relevant name.
 When a user finishes Co-edit with client, this will once again show the Modified By user as the user set up as the account for your OneDrive.

 Activity Section in the Drawer

 As well as any changes to the filing details, the Activity section in the drawer shows the audit trail of who Client Co-edited the document and when the Client Co-edit started and was finished.
-This shows the user as the admin account for your OneDrive (refer to Link and Share your Practice's OneDrive Account).
+This shows the user as the admin account for your OneDrive (refer to Link your Practice's OneDrive Admin Account).